 Consequences for English teachers abroad

 These findings are a revelation.
-As an English teacher, I knew that teaching English helped people achieve short and medium term personal goals.
-I never knew that what I was doing may also help reduce long-term mental health issues.
+As an English teacher, I knew that teaching English helped people achieve short and medium-term personal goals.
+However, I never knew that what I was doing may also help reduce long-term mental health issues.

-I also never knew that moving to a non-English speaking country and learning to speak another language would also be beneficial to my own brain’s health.
+I also never knew that moving to a non-English speaking country and learning to speak another language would also benefit my brain’s health.

-The brain is a mysterious object and who would have thought that leaving home, travelling to a new country, teaching English and learning a new language was not only an exciting adventure but also mentally healthy as well!
+The brain is a mysterious object.
+Who would have thought that leaving home, travelling to a new country, teaching English, and learning a new language was not only an exciting adventure but also mentally healthy!
 Life is a mystery to be enjoyed.
 Be healthy and see you soon.